StarWarsSimba/Anagrams/docs/HOWTO-anagram.md

 ```

 Remember that `LetterBag.contains` and `LetterBag.take` are methods that
 return results.
-Remember that we went to some trouble to avoid side effects
+We went to some trouble to avoid side effects
 in `LetterBag.take`, which returns a new `LetterBag` object.
 You will need this to make the recursive call work
 without messing up the next iteration of the loop!